Integrations

 app/views/theme/layout.html.erb

-Add the font-poppings class to the body tag.
+Add the font-poppins class to the <body> tag.

 app/views/theme/layout.html.erb

-Finally, modify your tailwindconfig.js file to register the new family font.
+Finally, update tailwindconfig.js to register the new font family.

 tailwindconfig.js